mlund/elasticrab/README.md

 over non-zero modes. `--b-factor-fit` uses a separate non-mass-weighted all-atom solve for this fit, because B-factors describe configurational fluctuations.
 It reports the fitted $\gamma$ and the Pearson correlation.
-If the fit fails, ElastiCrab warns and falls back to `--gamma`.
+If the fit fails, Elasticrab warns and falls back to `--gamma`.

 ### VoroMQA Energy